half-measures/greenlight/readme2.md

 ## Mynotes

+-Program API requires a config.json in the root folder to run with mailtrap user/pass/port settings.
+Program checks for this and exits if not found.
+Todo below deals with making this not a requirement and more of a toggle setting later.

 When GO encodes a type of JSON, it looks first to see if it had MarshalJSON method on it, if it has, GO calls this method to decide how to encode it.
 So it uses the json.Marshaler interface to see if it 'satisfies' the interface.

 DSN = Data Source Name, lol